 There is a Buddhist aphorism, “Pain is inevitable.
 Suffering is optional.”
 We all have the same choice when we are in pain: either our adversity will carry important meaning for us, or it will be meaningless suffering.
 How we deal with our pain is up to us.

 So I hope I helped the young lady, and the other people with whom I have shared this insight.
 But I can’t be sure.
 Perhaps it will help you; it has certainly helped me.

 Or at least it helps me when I remember it.

 When I’m struggling and out of energy (like I am today, probably the reason I picked this for today’s blog post), I try to remember what I told the young lady.
 It is up to each of us to create value in our lives.
 To quote a corny bromide, we need to figure out how to take our lemons, and make lemonade.

 Doing so doesn’t always make me feel better, but it usually gets me up and moving again.

 Which, I suppose, is the first step in simply living.

 Photograph courtesy of Frédéric Poirot on Flickr.

 |But happens all too often.
-There are some estimates that 1 out of 3 women, and 1 out of 7 men, were sexually abused as children.|
+There are some estimates that 1 out of 3 women, and 1 out of 7 men, have been sexually assaulted or abused.